Witness lifts veil on BofA settlement negotiations

-NEW YORK (Reuters) - Mortgage bond investors got “the best deal that was available” when they agreed to an $8.5 billion settlement with Bank of America Corp (BAC.N) in 2012, an executive who helped negotiate the deal said Thursday.
+NEW YORK, June 6 (Reuters) - Mortgage bond investors got “the best deal that was available” when they agreed to an $8.5 billion settlement with Bank of America Corp in 2012, an executive who helped negotiate the deal said Thursday.

 The proposed deal would compensate investors who bought mortgage bonds issued by Countrywide Financial Inc, a unit of Bank of America, after the bonds went bad in the financial crisis.